-This one-story passive-solar home plan is designed with an octagonal sunroom and clerestory windows that allow plenty of sunshine into the room.
-There are sliding doors to the backyard and in the dining and living rooms – features that are very energy-efficient.
-(Plan #146-1160)
+This 1-story passive-solar home plan is designed with an octagonal sunroom and clerestory windows that allow plenty of sunshine into the room.
+There are sliding doors to the backyard and in the dining and living rooms – features that are very energy efficient (Plan #146-1160).

 How to use flex space: an all-purpose gathering room where people can watch TV, exercise, play cards, and just chat with each other.
 (Plan #163-1047) On the right is a study/home office with comfortable furniture where one can also relax.
 (Plan #109-1086)

-A one-story, four-bedroom home --- the first true "Designer Home" for ABC's Extreme Makeover: Home Edition – presented two challenges for the builders: create a comfortable and accessible home for two family members confined to wheelchairs; and make ambulatory members of the family feel at home in their new house.
-(Plan #149-1121)
+This 1-story, 4-bedroom home – the first true "Designer Home" for ABC's Extreme Makeover: Home Edition – presented two challenges for the builders: create a comfortable and accessible home for two family members confined to wheelchairs and make ambulatory members of the family feel at home in their new house (Plan #149-1121).